JLU-BCF/JHaaS/README.md

 If the deployment was successful, the status of the course changes to `DEPLOYED`, otherwise to `FAILED`.
 In the latter case, course instructors and administrators are informed of the failure by email and manual intervention is required.
 If the deployment was successful, the JupyterHub can be used to its full extent.

 The dispatcher cronjob regularly checks whether requests in the `DEPLOYED` state are ready to be degraded, i.e. when the course is over.
 If this is the case, it will deploy another Terraform Worker job to degrade the JupyterHub.
 The terraform worker job again writes its result back to the status.
 The degration can be succeeded or failed at this point.
 The dispatcher cronjob reads this result and updates the course in JHaaS accordingly.
-If the degratiion was successful, the status of the course changes to `DEGRADED`, otherwise to `FAILED`.
+If the degration was successful, the status of the course changes to `DEGRADED`, otherwise to `FAILED`.
 In the latter case, course instructors and administrators are informed of the failure by email and manual intervention is required.
 If the degration was successful, the life cycle of the JupyterHub is completed.

 ### More Resources